-Interviews for the BOH degree comprise of a Multiple Mini Interview format with a minimum of 6 stations of 10 minutes each.
-In each session you will be interviewed by one interviewer.
-Interviewers have completed a University of Adelaide training program and they are sourced from the following:
+The interview will be 15 minutes in length and will be conducted by an experienced interviewer.
+Interviewers have completed a University of Adelaide training program and they tare sourced from the following:

-- employees of the University of Adelaide
+- from the following:

-- alumni from the BOH degree
+alumni from the BOH degree

-- health professionals
+- health professionals from SA

-- people drawn from the wider community.
+- people drawn from the wider community

-Step 8.
+Step 9.
 Offers